vitessio/website/content/en/docs/user-guides/configuration-basic/monitoring.md

   },
 ```

 An internal error is an unexpected situation in code that may possibly point to a bug.
-Such errors may not cause outages, but even a single error needs be escalated for root cause analysis.
+Such errors may not cause outages, but even a single error needs to be escalated for root cause analysis.

 #### Kills